Labrys-Group/new-create-t3-labrys/.github/pull_request_template.md

 * You might include some names of components/files for clarity, but is meant to be a general description
 * Highlight the starting point for the review, like the highest level component or page
 * Link to the automated test that proves the feature is working
-* Provide a sequence or class diagram of the areas affected, with accurate names of the components and functions involved
+* Provide a sequence or class diagram of the areas affected, with accurate names of the components and functions involved.
+This is optional unless you generated it with an agent or created one for the work (smart contract designs for instance).

 ## QA